Variational Autoencoding of Dental Point Clouds: The FDI 16 Tooth Dataset

 Dental scans have a diverse set of research applications.
 This study explores reconstruction, generation of new teeth, representation learning, and shape completion.
 All of which have different but critical applications in digital dentistry.
 We believe that the FDI 16 dataset addresses a crucial niche within 3D datasets by offering a dataset that strikes a balance between the highly detailed but idealized CAD scans \citep{chang_shapenet_2015} and sparser real-world LIDAR scans \citep{chang_matterport3d_2017, caesar_nuscenes_2020, armeni_3d_2016}.
-This dataset provides a valuable middle ground.
 Note that any method considered for deployment must be capable of running efficiently on edge devices without a significant performance overhead.
 This is particularly important as intraoral scanners must function seamlessly even in areas with limited network connectivity. \looseness=-1